onnoberkan/demo-repo/README.md

 # after merging (on github)
 terminal -> "git pull origin master" / "git pull" (if you already have an upstream on)

+# delete a branch
+terminal -> git branch -d ${name of the branch you want to delete}